+I'm a California-based journalist, photographer and consultant.
 I've published widely in newspapers and magazines, and have written, edited, and contributed to many published works, among them Political Fix (2013), Immigration in America (2011), Doing Democracy (2010) and the latest volume in the series Nobel Peace Lectures (2009).

-My journalism also extends to photography.
-My images have been published in books and periodicals worldwide, including Rolling Stone, Vanity Fair, GQ, Elle Décor, Marie Claire, Outside, Sierra and National Geographic Traveler.
-I'm currently at work on a book of photographs from Burning Man to be published early next year.
+My photographs have been published in books and periodicals worldwide, including Rolling Stone, Vanity Fair, GQ, Elle Décor, Marie Claire, Outside, Sierra and National Geographic Traveler.
+I'm currently at work on a book of photographs from Burning Man set for publication in August 2014.
+(More information here)

 © Copyright 2014 by Scott London.
 All rights reserved.